UP: 8 killed as double-decker buses collide on Purvanchal Expressway | Business

 Police took the injured to a community health centre in Haidergarh, from where those seriously hurt were referred to a trauma centre in Lucknow.

-At present, nine injured are being treated at the Lucknow trauma centre and three at Ram Manohar Lohia Hospital on the state capital.
+At present, nine injured are being treated at the Lucknow trauma centre and three at Ram Manohar Lohia Hospital in the state capital.

 Other passengers were sent to their destinations after administering first aid.